Greg0109/BoardyServer/README.md

 ### Linux
 You can either use a cronjob to start the executable or use the StartUp applications that come with the distro (this may change depending on the distro you use).
+You must install a tool called 'xclip' in order for the server to work properly.
+Unfortunately I cannot bundle this tool with the server

 ### macOS